PlatONnetwork/docs/docs/PlatON经济方案.md

 - A duplicateVote report only supports reporting of a duplicateVote behavior of a validating node.
 Multiple duplicateVote reports require multiple submissions.

-- In order to prevent misjudgment or artificially forged report evidence, the slashing contract follows the following verification rules:
+- In order to prevent misjudgment or artificially forged report evidence, the slashing contract follows the following validator rules:

   1) Reporting whether the evidence is within the validity period or not is an invalid report.
-  2) Whether the signature of the report evidence is the signature of the verification node; otherwise, the report is invalid.
+  2) Whether the signature of the report evidence is the signature of the validator node; otherwise, the report is invalid.
   3) Whether the reported duplicatePrepare block is the block produced by the reported node, otherwise it is an invalid report.
-  4) Whether the reported duplicateVote voting block is the block responsible for verification by the reporting node, otherwise it is an invalid report.
+  4) Whether the reported duplicateVote voting block is the block responsible for validator by the reporting node, otherwise it is an invalid report.
   5) Whether the reported duplicateVote block is a future block or not is an invalid report.

 ##### Zero block-the system automatically judges and punishes

 PlatON judges whether a node is online and whether the node's software, hardware, and network environment meets the requirements based on the level of block production.
-In the 230 block of each consensus round (250 blocks in one consensus round), the block rate of the last consensus round verification node is judged.
+In the 230 block of each consensus round (250 blocks in one consensus round), the block rate of the last consensus round validator node is judged.

 <img src="/docs/img/en/PlatON_economic_plan.assets/low_block_rate_verification.png" alt="low_block_rate_verification"/>